AlexanderKirchnerHausler/akhwebsite/content/about.md

 **Kirchner-Häusler, A.**, Boiger, M., Ozcanli, F., Uchida, Y., & Mesquita, M. (2019). *Different Bumps to Adulthood: Emotion Dynamics in Belgian and Japanese Mother-Daughter Interactions*.
 Manuscript in preparation.

 **Kirchner-Häusler, A.**, Boiger, M., Uchida, Y., & Mesquita, M. (2019). *We move, We Stay, Together: Interpersonal patterns of affect in Belgium and Japan*.
 Manuscript in preparation.

+Schouten, A., Boiger, M., **Kirchner-Häusler, A.**, & Mesquita, B. (2020).
+Interpersonal Emotions: The Role of Culture.
+In De Leersnyder, J. (Eds.), *How Cultural Differences in Emotions comes about*.
+Forthcoming.